Marina Information

 If continuing up River towards St Katherine's Yacht Haven follow the River through Lower Pool, and onwards past Wapping on your starboard side.
 The entrance to St Katherine's is just below Tower Bridge which blocks further progress for masted vessels.

-600 yards downstream from Tower Bridge, just before you get to the fuel barge on your starboard side at Wapping you will find a new mooring facility actually in the river,
+600 yards downstream from Tower Bridge, just before you get to the fuel barge on your starboard side at Wapping you will find a mooring facility actually in the river,

 Hermitage Community Moorings (HCM),

-This Marina has got to be one of the most centrally and superbly located city marinas in the world.
-Literally just under Tower Bridge, with the historic Tower of London a very short walk away.
-Set somewhat apart from the hustle and bustle of the traffic and city offices nearby, it's a little oasis of calm that is popular with tourists as well as office wallahs at lunchtime and after work.
 The visitor may be surprised if they take a wander northwards from the Marina at the weekends.... once away from the tourists at the Tower of London the city area is completely closed and dead.
 Once the workers depart on Friday night there is very little incentive for the shops and pubs to remain open, until Monday that is when it all starts again.
-Even on weekday evenings the whole city ,area north of the Marina may seem strangely deserted.
+Even on weekday evenings the whole city area north of the Marina may seem strangely deserted.

 Be assured that the rest of London is not like this, and a short journey on the tube will take you to Covent Garden, Soho and the West End where you will find any kind of entertainment until the small hours....